 Players available: Remi Matthews, Ben Alnwick, Matthew Alexander

-Anyone needed?: Ben Alnwick has been kept him out of action nearly all season with injuries but once he’s fit, goalkeeper is one of the few positions Wanderers don’t really need to strengthen.
+Anyone needed?: Ben Alnwick has been kept out of action nearly all season with injuries but once he’s fit, goalkeeper is one of the few positions Wanderers don’t really need to strengthen.

 Players available: Josh Emmanuel, Harry Brockbank